World Religion

 Who Founded Mani Religion?

-Manichaeism was founded by the prophet Mani, who was born in Persia in 216 AD.
+The prophet Mani, who founded “Manichaeism” in Persia in 216 A. D.

 How Did Mani Religion Spread?